Beginner-Friendly Upper Body Resistance Band Exercises That You Can Do At Home

 5. Resistance Band Shoulder Press

-The resistance band shoulder press is an exercise that targets the front and side deltoid muscles in the shoulders.
-It’s like a shoulder press with free weights, but it uses a band to give you tension.
+The resistance band shoulder press is an exercise that targets the shoulders’ front and side deltoid muscles.
+It’s like a shoulder press with free weights but uses a band to give you tension.

-Resistance bands offer a more seamless and joint-friendly motion in comparison to heavier weights.
+Resistance bands offer a more seamless and joint-friendly motion than heavier weights.

 Resistance Band Shoulder Press